delpinolisette/delpinolisette.github.io/line_alg.md

         * so take any vector in W and you can find some vector in V that maps to it

+## Determinants
+For an n×n matrix, each of the following is equivalent to the condition of the matrix having determinant 0

+* The columns of the matrix are dependent vectors in Rn

+* The rows of the matrix are dependent vectors in Rn

+* The matrix is not invertible.

+* The volume of the parallelepiped determined by the column vectors of the matrix is 0

+* The volume of the parallelepiped determined by the row vectors of the matrix is 0

+* The system of homogenous linear equations represented by the matrix has a non-trivial solution.

+* The determinant of the linear transformation determined by the matrix is 0

+The free coefficient in the characteristic polynomial of the matrix is 0 Depending on the definition of the determinant you saw, proving each equivalence can be more or less hard.

 ### exercises

 1. prove tr\\((AB)^{-1}\\) = \\(B^{-1}A^{-1}\\)